 When most people think about cruise vacations, they picture large ships moving across the open ocean, stopping at the occasional tropical paradise.
-That’s certainly one way to cruise -- and, as we’ve mentioned in other articles, ocean cruises are an excellent way to spend a vacation -- but in recent years, river cruises have presented a viable alternative.
+That’s certainly one way to cruise — and ocean cruises are an excellent way to spend a vacation — but in recent years, river cruises have presented a viable alternative.

 River cruises prioritize excursions and cultural experiences over onboard activities.
 You’ll spend more time in actual cities, viewing the sights and interacting with locals.
 If you prefer an active vacation, a river cruise might be right for you.